fac19/resources/directory/quotes.md

 Tom: "It's not because I want to have sex with the game characters" picking [Striking Vipers](https://www.imdb.com/title/tt8503298/) as a Black Mirror episode he would __gladly__ be stuck in.
 Nominated by Gio 28/04/20

+Ako: "I want to get the whole universe tattooed on my body... the blackhole will be exactly where you think it will be" During Week 13 Team SGC - Nominated by Chloe 22/05/20\